torvalds/linux/Documentation/admin-guide/workload-tracing.rst

 ..
 SPDX-License-Identifier: (GPL-2.0+ OR CC-BY-4.0)

 ======================================================
-Discovering Linux kernel subsystems used by a workload
+Discovering GNU/Linux kernel subsystems used by a workload
 ======================================================

 :Authors: - Shuah Khan <skhan@linuxfoundation.org>